tusharshah21/Sendora/README.md

-# Crypto-transfer-web3
+# Sendora

-A full-stack decentralized application (DApp) for transferring Ethereum, built with React (frontend) and Solidity/Hardhat 3 (backend smart contract).
+Sendora is a full-stack decentralized application (DApp) for transferring Ethereum, built with React (frontend) and Solidity/Hardhat 3 (backend smart contract).
 This project showcases cutting-edge blockchain development practices and is optimized for the ETHOnline 2025 hackathon.

 ## 🚀 Hardhat 3 Features Showcased